-Technorati Tags: or and or and or and or and or and or and or
+Technorati Tags: ASTRONOMICAL or GALAXY and Earth or gamma radiation and gamma ray burst or supernova and light years or astronomers and heavy elements or stars and physics or universe and nanostructures or Milky Way

 DEADLY ASTRONOMICAL EVENT NOT LIKELY TO HAPPEN IN OUR GALAXY, STUDY FINDS